 Social Security numbers are required by the state of WV for processing checks for awards to individual poster winners.
-Poster winners will be contacted by Diana Haid to obtain the individual's Social Security number for accounting purposes only.
+Contacts will be made to obtain the individual's Social Security number for accounting purposes only.
 Please be assured this information will be kept confidential.

 Each group may forward two posters to be considered in each Art Poster competition.
 If more than two posters per club are received, all will be disqualified.
-Four winners in the Cardinal Poster Contest will receive a camp scholarship to either Junior Conservation Camp at Cedar Lakes or State Conservation Camp at Camp Caesar.
+Two winners in the Cardinal Poster Contest will receive a camp scholarship to either Junior Conservation Camp at Cedar Lakes or State Conservation Camp at Camp Caesar.
 Five winners will receive \$100 each for the Rick Vecellio Memorial Art Poster Contest.

 - 1. On the back of the poster, list name, age, address, telephone number, name of club, and county.
 Posters not containing this information will be disqualified. - 2.
 Poster may not exceed 28" x 44" or be smaller than 22" x 14" - 4.
 Posters must depict an environmental theme of the contestant's choice.
 Judging will be based on originality, quality, and choice of theme.
 Write the name of the poster contest (Cardinal or Vecellio) on the back of the poster. - 5.
 Use watercolors, crayons, oils, inks, charcoal or markers on illustration or poster board for the posters.
-Three dimensional entries not exceeding 1⁄4 inch from the surface of the poster will be accepted.
+Three dimensional entries not exceeding 1/4 inch from the surface of the poster will be accepted.
 Cutouts and different finishes may also be used.

-Deliver during the hours of 8 a.m. and 4 p.m., or mail entries postmarked by April 15 to: Diana Haid, Coordinator, Youth Environmental Program, WV Department of Environmental Protection, 601 57th Street SE, Charleston, WV 25304.
+Deliver during the hours of 8 a.m. and 5 p.m., or mail entries postmarked by April 15 to: Annette Hoskins WV Youth Environmental Program 601 57th Street SE, Charleston, WV 25304.

 Poster entries will not be returned.
 They must be picked up at Youth Environmental Day, the third Saturday in May at North Bend State Park.
+All poster entries are eligible for inclusion in the YEP's Healthy Planet Kids Calendar.